Shira Gura

 Thank you.

-Shira Gura is the award-winning author of the book, Getting unSTUCK, creator of The unSTUCK Method, and host of the popular podcast, You Can Handle Anything!
-She helps people stop getting trapped in difficult emotions, so they can feel better and move on at any moment. www.shiragura.com
+Shira Gura is the award-winning author of Getting unSTUCK, creator of The unSTUCK Method®, and host of the You Can Handle Anything podcast.
+She helps people break free from the thoughts and emotions that keep them stuck—so they can feel more at peace, more in control, and more connected in their lives and relationships.
+Learn more at www.shiragura.com.